SuitsU/IliasUpdateNotification/README.md

 7.999

 ## Installation
-This is a Plugin for automatic update announcements for Ilias for the CronHook Plugin Slot.
+This is a Plugin for automatic update announcements for ILIAS for the CronHook Plugin Slot.

-First install and enable the [Ilias Update Notification Plugin](https://github.com/SuitsU/IliasUpdateNotification).
+First install and enable the [ILIAS Update Notification Plugin](https://github.com/SuitsU/IliasUpdateNotification).

 Start at your ILIAS root directory
 ```bash